 There is very little housing around this area, but some loft apartments are available.
 Most of what you'll find here is the River Market, some hot local bars and restaurants and some unique shops.

 Hillcrest is the area west of downtown along Markham Street.
 The Hillcrest neighborhood dates back to the 1890s and is said to be Little Rock's oldest neighborhood.
 You won't find many gaudy new mansions but you will find beautiful turn of the century homes and cottages.

-- Cammack Village Cammack Village is located next to the Heights.
+Cammack Village is located next to the Heights.
 Cammack Village is an "incorporated community."
 What does that mean?
-If I told you, I'd have to kill you.
-Only kidding!
-The Village is a city in itself with beautiful real estate and a close knit community.
+The Village is a city in itself with beautiful real estate and a close-knit community.

 - Quapaw Quarter